 Instructions

 - Bring a small pot of water to boil on high heat.
 Add salt and vinegar.
 Gently lower eggs.
-Boil for 6 mins for room temperature eggs or 7 minutes for cold eggs, uncovered.
+Boil for 6 mins if you're using room temperature eggs or 7 minutes if they're cold eggs, uncovered.
 For hard boiled eggs, boil for 10 minutes.

 - Prepare a large bowl with enough water and ice cubes.